teryror/4tld/txt/fuzz.md

   I decided to make my life easier for now, and go with `let c = if (A[i - 1] != B[j - 1]) Ca else Cb`, i.e. the first match in a sequence is worth `Ca` points, all subsequent matches are worth `Cb` points.
 * `s`, the __separator bonus__, is probably the most obvious: `let s = if (is_separator(B[j - 1])) S else 0`, where `S` is the actual constant we care about.
 Extending the `is_separator` function to detect `camelCase` should be trivial.
 * `p` is the the __proximity bonus__, awarded only to the first match.
 You could awkwardly define this conditionally on `i`, but we'll just say that `score(0, j) = max(P - j, 1)`, where `P` is the __maximal proximity bonus__.
 I chose 1 as the second parameter because I want the empty pattern to match all strings.
-You can also imagine applying other functions to this term, e.g. if you want the bonus to fall of exponentially, rather than linearly.
+You can also imagine applying other functions to this term, e.g. if you want the bonus to fall off exponentially, rather than linearly.

-If you want to go straight to the tuning of the constants, skip the next two sections.
+If you want to go straight to the tuning of the constants, skip the next section.

 ***